telerik/blazor-docs/components/treelist/editing/incell.md

 * If validation is not satisfied, you cannot open another cell for editing, and you need to either satisfy the validation, or press `Esc` to revert its value to the original one that should, ideally, satisfy validation.

-* Editing (and inserting) items is a separate operation from expanding items.
-Therefore, if you click the "Add" button on a row that is not expanded, there will be an `OnCreate` call to insert a record as its child, but you will not see it in the UI opened for editing, because the treelist must not arbitrarily expand items - there can be other handlers, business logic or load-on-demand attached to that action, and that changes the users state - and the treelist should not invoke these changes arbitrarily.
-This also applies to items that currently have no child items - they will have a child item, but it will not expand and open for editing.
+* If you click the "Add" button on a row that is not expanded you will not see it in the UI opened for editing.
+There will be an `OnCreate` call to insert a record as its child, but editing (and inserting) items is a separate operation from expanding items and the treelist should not invoke these changes arbitrarily.
+There can be other handlers, business logic or load-on-demand attached to that action, and that changes the users state.
+This also applies to items that currently have no child items - they will now have a child item, but it will not expand and open for editing.

 ### Events Sequence